 Container image: We must specify the URL of the public docker container image over the registry.
 We must add a colon at the end of the container image.

 Pods: We should specify the required number of pods in which you need to deploy the application.

 Service: To some sections, we need to reveal service over an external cluster.

 Description: We must add the details of the applications in the deployment wizard.

 Namespace: In Kubernetes, we will have some virtual clusters and they are called Namespaces.
 Namespaces split the resources into logical groups.

-Kubernetes is a freeware platform that handles containerised workloads and services.
+Kubernetes is a freeware platform that handles containerized workloads and services.
 Through Kubernetes, we can automate the process of application development.
-I hope this article provides you with the required information about Kubernetes.
+I hope this What is Kubernetes article provides you with the required information about Kubernetes.

 If you have any queries, let us know by commenting in the below section.